Rasmez/godot-classics/docs/README.md

 ## Do's and Don'ts of this project

--✔️ Use the core mechanics of a classic game in a "spiritual successor" mini-game -✔️ Improve/Modernize/Simplify some aspect of the mechanics of the original game -✔️ Increase the accesibility of a game, even if it means sacrifice the feeling of the original game -❌ Make a cookie-cutter template of a genre-maker/defined game -❌ Violate someone's Intelectual Property
+* Use the core mechanics of a classic game in a "spiritual successor" mini-game ✔️
+* Improve/Modernize/Simplify some aspect of the mechanics of the original game ✔️
+* Increase the accesibility of a game, even if it means sacrifice the feeling of the original game ✔️
+* Make a cookie-cutter template of a genre-maker/defined game ❌
+* Violate someone's Intelectual Property ❌
--❌ Build 1:1 clone
+* Build 1:1 clone of a commercial game ❌

 ## 📋 Games to be "cloned"